 For Harvard graduate students in doctoral programs only.

-The Weatherhead Center will award dissertation writing grants for 2017–2018 to support advanced Harvard graduate students in doctoral programs in the GSAS or in the professional schools.
+The Weatherhead Center will award dissertation writing grants for 2018–2019 to support advanced Harvard graduate students in doctoral programs in the Graduate School of Arts and Sciences or in the professional schools.
 The purpose of the Weatherhead Center Dissertation Writing Grant is to release students from one semester of teaching in order to allow them to fully focus on writing their dissertations without the burden of teaching or other employment.

-The Center plans to offer up to eight awards of $13,800 each.
+The Center plans to offer up to eight awards of approximately $14,010 each, equal to the standard Graduate School of Arts and Sciences (GSAS) dissertation writing fellowship stipend.

 Who Is Eligible